Measurement of the time-integrated $C\!P$ asymmetry in $D^0\to K^- K^+$ decays

 In the equations above, $\Adet(\Kp)$ is the kaon instrumental asymmetry, $\Aprod(\DporDsp)$ is the $\DporDsp$ meson production asymmetry and $A(\Kzb)$ is the asymmetry arising from the combined effect of \CP violation and mixing in the neutral kaon system and the different interaction rates of $\Kzb$ and $\Kz$ with the detector material.
 The asymmetries $\Adet(\pi^{+}_{1})$ and $\Adet(\pi^{+}_{2})$ are related to the two pions in the $\Dp\to\Km\pip\pip$ decay, distinguished by the online selection criteria.
 In $\Ameas(\phi \pip)$, the asymmetry from the oppositely charged kaons is not included as it is estimated to be negligible.
 With the individual terms of $\mathcal{O}(10^{-2})$ or less~\cite{LHCb-PAPER-2016-062,LHCb-PAPER-2013-033,LHCb-PAPER-2012-026,LHCb-PAPER-2012-009}, the approximations in Eqs.~\ref{eq:araw_f} and \ref{eq:A_raws} are valid up to corrections of $\mathcal{O}(10^{-6})$.
 The individual nuisance asymmetries depend on the kinematics of the corresponding particles.
 After accounting for this kinematic dependence, the time-integrated \CP asymmetry, $\ACPKK$, is obtained for each of the two calibration procedures individually, by combining the measured asymmetries as follows

 The asymmetries are measured in $pp$ collision data, collected with the LHCb detector at a center-of-mass energy of $13\tev$, corresponding to an integrated luminosity of $5.7\invfb$.
 The \lhcb detector is a single-arm forward spectrometer designed for the study of particles containing \bquark or \cquark quarks~\cite{LHCb-DP-2008-001,LHCb-DP-2014-002}.
 A high-precision tracking system with a dipole magnet and vertex detector measures the momentum ($p$) and impact parameter (IP) of charged particles.
-The IP is defined as the distance of closest approach between the reconstructed trajectory and any $pp$ interaction.
+The IP is defined as the distance of closest approach between the reconstructed trajectory and a $pp$ interaction vertex~\cite{Kucharczyk:1756296}.
 The IP is used to distinguish between particles produced in the primary collisions and those produced in heavy-flavor decays.
 Different species of charged hadrons are distinguished using particle identification (PID) information from two ring-imaging Cherenkov detectors, an electromagnetic and a hadronic calorimeter, and a muon detector.

 The online event selection, the trigger, consists of a hardware stage followed by two software stages within which a near real-time alignment and calibration of the detector are performed~\cite{LHCb-PROC-2015-011}.
 In the hardware stage, events are selected based on calorimeter and muon detector information and are accepted independently of the charm decay of interest, reducing any related asymmetry to a negligible level.
-In the subsequent first-stage of the software trigger, requirements on the transverse momentum ($\pt$), the IP, and the displacement from any primary vertex (PV) of the charm-meson decay products are imposed.
+The subsequent first stage of the software trigger reconstructs the trajectories using information from the full LHCb tracking system and applies requirements on the transverse momentum (\pt), the IP, and the displacement from any primary vertex (PV) of the charm-meson decay products.
 To pass the selection, at least one charged particle or two particles forming a high-quality vertex must fulfill these criteria.
-In the second stage of the software trigger, charm decays are selected using further requirements on PID, kinematics and the decay topology.
-Moreover, the trajectories of the considered particles are reconstructed using information from all the tracking detectors.
+The second stage of the software trigger exploits the full information from the tracking sub-detectors and performs additional steps of the pattern recognition, including the reconstruction of neutral particles and PID.
+Further requirements on PID, kinematics and the decay topology are then applied.